-- Fraudulently alter another individual's ballot, substitute one ballot for another, or otherwise defraud a voter of his or her vote. - Obstruct a qualified voter on the way to a polling place. - □ Vote more than once in any election. - □ Knowingly vote in the wrong election precinct or district. - Disobey the lawful command of an election officer. - □ Knowingly exclude a qualified voter from voting or knowingly allow an unqualified individual to vote. - Knowingly vote when not qualified to do so. - Willfully fail to perform any duty of an election officer after having accepted the responsibility of being an election officer by taking the oath. - □ Willfully violate any rule adopted by the secretary of state pursuant to the election laws of North Dakota. - □ Willfully make any false canvass of votes, or make, sign, publish, or deliver any false return of an election, knowing the canvass or return to be false; or willfully deface, destroy, or conceal any statementor certificate entrusted to his or her care. - Destroy ballots, ballot boxes, election lists, or other election supplies except as provided by law. or negatively impact the confidentiality, integrity, or availability of any system used for voting.
+- Fraudulently alter another individual's ballot, substitute one ballot for another, or otherwise defraud a voter of his or her vote. - Cause a disturbance, breach the peace, or obstruct a qualified elector or a member of the election board on the way to or at a polling place. - □ Vote more than once in any election. - □ Knowingly vote in the wrong election precinct or district. - Disobey the lawful command of an election officer. - Chowingly exclude a qualified voter from voting or knowingly allow an unqualified individual to vote. - Knowingly vote when not qualified to do so. - Willfully fail to perform any duty of an election officer after having accepted the responsibility of being an election officer by taking the oath. - Willfully violate any rule adopted by the secretary of state pursuant to the election laws of North Dakota. - Willfully make any false canvass of votes, or make, sign, publish, or deliver any false return of an election, knowing the canvass or return to be false; or willfully deface, destroy, or conceal any statementor certificate entrusted to his or her care. - Destroy ballots, ballot boxes, election lists, or other election supplies except as provided by law, or negatively impact the confidentiality, integrity, or availability of any system used for voting.
 (NDCC § 16.1-01-12)

 Voting Systems - Violations - Penalty: Any individual who tampers with or injures any voting system or device to be used or being used in any election, or who prevents the correctoperation of any such system or device is guilty of a class C felony.

 (NDCC § 16.1-06-25)